Skip Global navigation and goto content

 Community Perspective

-The Community Perspective section includes insight gleaned from individuals and organizations in the community through key informant interviews and focus groups.
+Includes insight gleaned from individuals and organizations in the community through key informant interviews and focus groups.

 • Focus groups were conducted with a total of 299 Palm Beach County residents who mentioned that diabetes, cancer, asthma, substance use, heart disease, and poor mental health were among the top health issues with which they, their families, or their community struggle with.